OCA/l10n-switzerland/l10n_ch_base_bank/README.rst

 =======================

-This addons will add different bank types required by specific swiss electronic payment like DTA and ESR.
+This addons will add different bank types required by specific swiss electronic payment like DTA and ISR.
 It allows to manage both Post and Bank systems.

 It'll perform some validation when entring bank account number or ESR number in invoice and add some Swiss specific fields on bank.